A meaningful prediction of functional decline in amyotrophic lateral sclerosis based on multi-event survival analysis: Materials and methods

 \subsection{Clinical data and event annotation}

 For our empirical analyses, we use the publicly-available Pooled Resources Open-Access Clinical Trials (PRO-ACT)\footnote{Data used in the preparation of this article were obtained from the Pooled Resource Open-Access ALS Clinical Trials (PRO-ACT) Database.
 The data available in the PRO-ACT Database have been volunteered by PRO-ACT Consortium members.
-The dataset was obtained on October 1st, 2024.}~\cite{atassi_proact_2014} dataset, which is the largest ALS dataset in the world, including patient demographics, lab and medical records and family history of over 11,600 ALS patients from 23 clinical trials (see Table \ref{tab:patient_demographics}).
+The dataset was obtained on October 1st, 2024.}~\cite{atassi_proact_2014} dataset, which is the largest ALS dataset in the world.
+It includes patient demographics, lab and medical records, as well as family histories, of over 11,600 ALS patients from 23 clinical trials (see Table \ref{tab:patient_demographics}).
 In each clinical trial, patients follow a schedule of visits until the end of the study or until they become too ill to participate.
-Covariates are recorded at each visit, which include the total ALSFRS-R score, age, sex, region of onset (\eg limb, bulbar), the mean FVC score, time since diagnosis, disease progression rate\footnote{Defined as (48 - the total ALSFRS-R score)/(days since diagnosis/30)}, and whether or not the patient is taking Riluzole.
-For our analysis, we only use covariates recorded at the baseline visit for each individual patient.
+Covariates recorded at each visit include the total ALSFRS-R score, age, sex, region of onset (\eg limb, bulbar), the mean FVC score, time since diagnosis, disease progression rate\footnote{Defined as (48 - the total ALSFRS-R score)/(days since diagnosis/30).}, and whether or not the patient is taking Riluzole.
+In this study, we only use covariates recorded at the baseline visit for each individual patient.